ajaxboy/flight-booking-api/README.md

     $ php artisan key:generate
     $ php artisan serve

+This will populate the database with random testing data.
+When you are done you should have 50 flights, 50 bookings, 50 reservations and 50 users in the database.

+This will also run the app on port 8000, hence you should be able to run it by going to:  http://127.0.0.1:8000 (or whatever domain you use to host the project)

+When you go to http://127.0.0.1:8000, the front facing page will show you the 'GET' methods only, additional methods will only be able to be tested by making request with an API program such as [Postman](https://www.getpostman.com/) or through API consumption.

 For `tests` the same database settings will be used as per your `.env` file;  you can change that by creating a brand new database and updating file `phpunit.xml`

  phpunit.xml